tecacm/hackregistration/README.md

 - Age privacy layer (integer age → synthetic birth_date)
 - Mandatory phone number & stricter validations for on‑site logistics
 - Centralized Level of Study synced to profile
+- Judge onboarding requires invite codes, captures judge specialization, and auto-enrols each judge into the review roster so organizers see them immediately.
 - Admissions workflow with Invite, Waitlist and Reject actions (distinct statuses and emails)
 - Friends (teams) with capacity and Devpost project link capture (visible starting on the event day)
 - Event banners and date‑gated disclaimers (e.g., no re‑entry window)